jonathanmreiter/character-sheets/dnd5e/kauss/notes.md

 The Enclave
     - Nel Alwei
     - Prisoner is a female drow
+    - Prisoner is part of the Zhentarim?

+Beached Leviathan
+    - West side -> Ladder -> Swamp Docks -> Large Shipi
+    - Find Morgan
+    - 2 places in Sewers - follow alley to end -> North or East (east first)
+    - Then North to cistern, search SE walls for hole

+Underground
+    - Scener?
+    - Potion of healing, 1 short rest

 # Potential Buys
 1. Horseman's Pick (Warhammer - 15gp) - silvered (100gp)